OlsonDev/TemplatePig/README.md

 pig.getDestinationPath = (sourcePath, context, paths) => {
   // `sourcePath` will be relative to this template subfolder (no leading forward slash).
   // `context` is the value your `pig.executeAsync(…)` returned.
-  // `paths.workspaceUri` is your project's root directory.
+  // `paths.workspaceUri` is your project’s root directory.
   // `paths.targetUri` is where the template was instantiated (typically which folder was right-clicked).
   // Keep in mind this `switch`’s `case`s are case-sensitive!
   switch (sourcePath) {